SunnyFoundation/TIL/Docker/COPY.md

 # COPY

-##it can copy from your host folder directory
+## ⚡️it can copy from your host folder directory

 ```dockerfile